In Him Ministries:

 From its very beginning, the Christian Church had to fight against the false gospel of legalism and works-righteousness.

 God’s grace can be a difficult concept for some people to grasp.
 It goes counter to our human nature.
 God’s grace is given to us freely, it cannot be earned, and God has extended it to those who don’t deserve it.
 Although grace is sometimes hard to comprehend, God means for us to have grace and experience it on a daily basis.
 Religion tells us that we must do certain things to be saved.
-Grace tells us our salvation is a done deal when we rest in what Christ has already accomplished for us through the cross.
+God’s grace tells us our salvation is already a done deal when we rest in what Christ has accomplished for us through the cross.

 False teachers in Galatia were saying Christians were required to keep the Old Covenant law.